MicrosoftDocs/architecture-center/docs/example-scenario/mainframe/mainframe-replication-precisely-connect-content.md

 ## Scenario details

- You can use various strategies to migrate mainframe and midrange systems to the Azure platform.
+ You can use various strategies to migrate mainframe and midrange systems to Azure.
 Data migration plays a key role in this process.
 In a hybrid cloud architecture, data needs to be replicated between mainframe or midrange systems and the Azure data platform.
 To maintain the integrity of the data, you need real-time replication for business-critical applications.
 Precisely Connect can help you replicate data from mainframe and midrange data sources to the Azure data platform in real time by using change data capture (CDC) or by using batch ingestion.

 Precisely Connect supports various mainframe and midrange data sources, including Db2 z/OS, Db2 LUW, Db2 for i, IMS, VSAM, files, and copybooks.
 It migrates them to Azure targets, like SQL Database, Azure Database for PostgreSQL, Azure Database for MySQL, Azure Data Lake Storage, and Azure Synapse Analytics, without affecting applications.
 It also supports scalability based on data volume and customer requirements.
 It replicates data without affecting performance or straining the network.